 Housing costs in Kihei are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kihei isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kihei are a mix of both white- and blue-collar jobs.
+Kihei is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kihei is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kihei who work in food service (14.37%), office and administrative support (13.30%), and sales jobs (12.13%).
+There are especially a lot of people living in Kihei who work in food service (14.69%), sales jobs (12.42%), and office and administrative support (12.18%).

 Kihei is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.